Mifos Initiative: History

 Development of the software began as an initiative of the Grameen Foundation in 2004.
 It was initiated by James Dailey and Tapan Parikh, and launched as open-source software Mifos in 2006.
 The name "Mifos" originally came from an acronym "Micro Finance Open Source", but is now used as the brand, rather than an acronym.
 Mifos existed within Grameen Foundation until 2011, when it was decided that Mifos would split off to be an independent, open-source entity.

-On June 1, 2011, Grameen Foundation announced that it would be ending its direct involvement with the Mifos Initiative and transitioning the project to a new organization, the Mifos Initiative, which now controls the Mifos and MIfos X projects.
+On June 1, 2011, Grameen Foundation announced that it would be ending its direct involvement with the Mifos Initiative and transitioning the project to a new organization, the Mifos Initiative, which then controlled the Mifos and Mifos X projects.

-In 2015, Mifos contributed the core MifosX platform to Apache Software Foundation and the project is now called Apache Fineract(R).
-Mifos continued to maintain a number of DPGs (Digital Public Goods) and other projects that focus on financial services (Core Banking, Payment Orchestration).
-Capabilities of these products include different User Interfaces, Payments Orchestration, Deployment tools, Mobile Applications and Reports.
+In 2015, Mifos contributed the core Mifos X platform to Apache Software Foundation and the project is now called Apache Fineract(R).

+Since 2015 Mifos continued to maintain Mifos X as a number of modules and applications that worked on top of the Fineract(R) backend.
+Mifos X was recognised as a Digital Public Good since the CoP for Financial Inclusion identified 7 key DPGs in their technical assessment in 2021.
+Mifos X has maintained this recognition since.

+Mifos Initiative also stewards a number of other open-source projects that focus on financial services (Core Banking, Payment Orchestration).

+Payment Hub EE - A payment orchestration system which supports DFSP connections to instant inclusive payment rails, account management systems, Payment Schemas and Fraud Detection systems.
+Payment Hub EE was recognised as a Digital Public Good in 2024.
+Payment Hub EE is also recognised by GovStack as a Level 1 Payments Building Block Solution.

+Mifos Gazelle - A DPI as a Solution Deployment Tool, launched in 2024.

+A range of Mobile Applications that work with Mifos Projects.